qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Use reference counting and interior mutability (previously mentioned).
 This is **recommended when there are many different types of components and you want to add new types easily** (like in GUI).
 - Use ID/handle to replace borrow (elaborated later).
 This is **recommended when you want more compact memory layout, and you rarely need to add new types into data** (suitable for data-intensive cases, can obtain better performance due to cache-friendliness).

+### Self-reference

+Self-reference means a struct contains an interior pointer to another part of data that it owns.

+Zero-cost self reference requires `Pin` and `unsafe`.
+Normal Rust mutable borrow allow moving the value out (by `mem::replace`, or `mem::swap`, etc.). `Pin` disallows that, as self-reference pointer can be invalidated by moving.
+They are complex and hard to use.
+Workarounds includes separating child and use reference counting so it's no longer self-reference.

 ## Use handle/ID to replace borrow

 Data-oriented design:

 - Try to pack data into contagious array, (instead of objects laid out sparsely managed by allocator).
 - Use handle (e.g. array index) or ID to replace reference.
+- **Decouple object ID with memory address**.
+An ID can be serialized (save to disk and sent via network) but a pointer cannot [^pointer_serialize].
 - The different fields of the same object doesn't necessarily need to be together in memory.
 The one field of many objects can be put together (parallel array).
 - Manage memory based on **arenas**.

+[^pointer_serialize]: Actually, pointer is integer and can serialize, but you cannot use the same address in another process (or after process restart), because there may be other data in the same address.

 One kind of arena is [slotmap](https://docs.rs/slotmap/latest/slotmap/):